 Gettysburg Academy Bed and Breakfast Wrap-Up

-On your next trip to Gettysburg, check out this historic Bed and Breakfast inn that is close to the downtown and surrounded by history and the battlefield.
+On your next trip to Gettysburg, check out this historic Bed and Breakfast in Gettysburg that is close to downtown and surrounded by history and the battlefield.

 There is a 3 bedroom, 2 night minimum.
 You can check availability on the website or by calling 717-334-0224.